igutekunst/ooc/README.rst

     }
     obj_sort(counts_list, SORT_DESCENDING);

-At the end, the totals are printed by looping over the HashTable keys.
+At the end, the totals are printed by looping over the HashMap keys.
 The keys are sorted by getting a tuple for each (key,value) pair, and sorting the list ::

        // Iterate over the tuples for printing